-The Glen Innes Agricultural Research & Advisory Station (GIARAS) is the research and development base for the Northern Tablelands of New South Wales run by the NSW Department of Industry & Investment (I&I NSW).
+The Glen Innes Agricultural Research & Advisory Station (GIARAS) is the research and development base for the Northern Tablelands of New South Wales run by the NSW Department of Primary Industries.

 Grazing provides the mainstay agricultural activity on the Northern Tablelands.
 Because of high rainfall, long growing season and the adaptive potential of temperate perennial species, the Northern Tablelands is credited as the premier pasture environment in Australia for intensive grazing systems.

-As I&I NSW’s base for the high rainfall zone in northern NSW, the Station provides research and advisory programs for eastern Australia’s sheep and cattle industry based on temperate perennial pastures.
+As DPI’s base for the high rainfall zone in northern NSW, GIAR&AS provides research and development programs for eastern Australia’s sheep and cattle industry based on temperate perennial pastures.

-Research and advisory work at the Station is directed at improving the pasture base for grazing animals, and at developing industry capability to produce livestock products to commercial specifications through:
+Research and development work at the GIAR&AS is directed at improving the pasture base for grazing animals, and at developing industry capability to produce livestock products to commercial specifications through:

 Glen Innes Agricultural Research & Advisory Station was established as ‘The Glen Innes Experiment Farm’ (later ‘New England Experiment Farm’) in 1902.
 Initially, the aims of the station were: